 There were 2.4 million fewer students enrolled in higher education nationally this past spring than there were in the fall of 2011, the most recent peak, reports the student clearinghouse.

-A recent story in the Washington Post, which was written by Jon Marcus and produced by The Hechinger Report, outlines what one liberal arts college is doing to combat the challenge of falling enrollment in higher education.
+A recent story in the Washington Post, which was written by Jon Marcus and produced by The Hechinger Report, outlines what one liberal arts college is doing with enrollment strategy to combat the challenge of falling enrollment in higher education.
 The story centers on Ohio Wesleyan University in Delaware, Ohio, a 175-year-old private, liberal arts school with an enrollment of 1,700 undergraduates.

-Some of their strategies include:
+Some of their enrollment strategy includes:

 - Preparing new majors in high-demand fields, including data analytics and computational neural science